aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 ### Sign Up

-Users need to either signed up by the app's administrators or can sign themselves up.
+Users need to either be signed up by the app's administrators or can sign themselves up.
 You can read more about both these kinds of sign up and how they work [here](https://docs.aws.amazon.com/cognito/latest/developerguide/signing-up-users-in-your-app.html).

 Further, a welcome email and/or SMS can be configured to be sent automatically once a user has signed up.
 This welcome